Southern Illinois 32, Missouri State 22

-Southern Illinois 32, Missouri State 22: Ryan West passed for three touchdowns, including the tiebreaking score early in the fourth quarter, as the visiting Salukis snapped their three-game losing streak.
+Southern Illinois 32, Missouri State 22: Ryan West passed for three touchdowns, including the tiebreaking score early in the fourth quarter, as the visiting Salukis snapped a three-game losing streak.

 Cameron Walter rushed 37 times for 210 yards, Tay Willis caught two touchdown passes and West completed 16-of-25 passes for 136 yards for Southern Illinois.
 The Salukis (6-4, 3-3 Missouri Valley), ranked No. 24 in the FCS coaches poll, squandered an early 15-0 lead before scoring twice in the fourth quarter.

-Calan Crowder ran for 120 yards on 25 carries for Missouri State (4-6, 1-5), which lost for the fifth time in six games.
-Kierra Harris passed for 159 yards and a touchdown, but the Bears went just 4-for-16 on third down.
+Calan Crowder rushed for 120 yards on 25 carries for Missouri State (4-6, 1-5), which lost for the fifth time in six games.
+Quarterback Kierra Harris finished with 159 yards passing, but the Bears were 4-for-16 on third down.

-Bonani kicked field goals of 36 and 35 yards to even the contest at 22 entering the fourth quarter before Brandon Willingham intercepted Harris and West hit Willis for a 36-yard touchdown on the next play for a 29-22 Southern Illinois lead with 13:52 to play.
-Bonani missed a 43-yard field-goal attempt on the ensuing drive and the Salukis put away the game on Thomas Kinney’s 47-yard kick with 2:42 left.
+Bonani kicked field goals from 36 and 35 yards to even the score at 22 entering the fourth quarter before Brandon Willingham intercepted Harris and West hit Willis for a 36-yard touchdown on the next play for a 29-22 Southern Illinois lead with 13:52 to play.
+Bonani missed a 43-yard attempt on the ensuing drive and the Salukis put the game away on Thomas Kinney’s 47-yard field goal with 2:42 left.